 This is great, but one of the biggest mistakes that people make with granola is eating too much of it.
 There is always the possibility of eating too much of a good thing.

 Since we know how easy it is to go overboard, we offer granola products in the perfect portions.
 Nutrisystem’s Granola Cereal is a delicious option for granola-lovers.
-The Nutrisystem Chewy Chocolate Chip Granola Bar is another tasty treat that goes big on granola flavor and light on sugar, calories and fat.
+The Nutrisystem Peanut Butter Oat Bar is another tasty treat that goes big on granola flavor.

 But if you don’t have these diet-friendly options on hand, you can still go for granola.
 Just be smart about your selection.
 According to McCormick, “when choosing granola, always be sure to look at the serving size… Even though ingredients like nuts are healthy, they deliver a large amount of calories per serving.
 The serving size for granola is often very small—usually around a quarter cup.”